vadimisakanov/cv/README.md

 A web-hosting provider with managed services.

-Tech stack: linux, LAMP, kvm & openvz virtualization, ansible
+Tech stack: linux, LAMP, kvm & openvz virtualization, ansible automation

 Also was a business owner, so it's 7 years business experience.